soniajoseph/ViT-Prisma/docs/README.md

   <img src="assets/images/house2.jpg" alt="Logo Image 3" width="200"/>
 </div>

-Welcome to ViT Prisma, the mother of vision and multimodal mechanistic interpretability research.

 ViT Prisma is an open-source mechanistic interpretability library for Vision Transformers (ViTs).
 This library was created by Sonia Joseph.

 *Contributors:* [Praneet Suresh](https://github.com/PraneetNeuro), [Yash Vadi](https://github.com/YashVadi) [and more coming soon]